1951 - 2017

 Rhubarb's humanitarian accomplishments and charity projects include his annual "Rhubarb Jones March Across Georgia" for the Leukemia and Lymphoma Society that has happened every June since 1990.
 The event along with the annual Rhubarb Jones Celebrity Golf Classic have raised close to $4,000,000 for the Georgia Chapter of the Leukemia and Lymphoma Society.
 Rhubarb was also the creator of the "Country Cares for St. Jude's Kids" along with Randy Owen of hall of fame group "Alabama" and St. Jude Children's Hospital founder Danny Thomas.
 Jones has also served as co-host since the early 1990's for the annual Jerry Lewis Labor Day Telethon for the Muscular Dystrophy Association.

-He is a board emeritus of the Country Music Association and the Academy of Country Music and an inductee into the Country Music Disc Jockey Hall of Fame.
+He was a board emeritus of the Country Music Association and the Academy of Country Music and an inductee into the Country Music Disc Jockey Hall of Fame.
 Rhubarb hosted for the Georgia Music Awards from 1993 until 2005 and in October of 2007 was appointed to the board of directors of the Georgia Radio Hall of Fame.
-Rhubarb is Director of Special Projects for the Office of Development at Kennesaw State University and lives in Marietta.
+After retiring from radio in 2008, Rhubarb was Director of Special Projects for the Office of Development at Kennesaw State University and lives in Marietta.

 The Georgia Radio Hall Of Fame is a Georgia Non Profit Corporation.

-© Georgia Radio Hall Of Fame Corporation, 2011
+© 2017 Georgia Radio Hall Of Fame Corporation